 Key Takeaways

-- Native multilingual: pretrained on Chinese, Japanese, Korean, Arabic, German, French, and 23 more β Qwen2.5 consistently beats Llama 3.3 on CJK tasks.
+- Native multilingual: pretrained on Chinese, Japanese, Korean, Arabic, German, French, and 23 more — Qwen3 consistently beats Llama 3.3 on CJK tasks.

 - Q4_K_M is the right quantization for most users: ~55% VRAM reduction, less than 1% quality loss on benchmarks.

-The Qwen2.5 family covers three distinct tasks: general reasoning, coding, and vision β each with multiple size options from 7B to 72B parameters.
+The Qwen line-up now spans five practical picks: the Qwen 3.6 27B flagship, the newer Qwen3 family, Qwen2.5 general reasoning, Qwen2.5-Coder, and Qwen2-VL for vision — each with multiple size options.
 All are open-weight models published by Alibaba's Qwen team on Hugging Face under the Apache 2.0 licence.

 Choose the sub-family first, then the size that fits your VRAM.
-Mixing sub-families is common: run Qwen2.5-Coder 14B for code completion and Qwen2.5 7B for document summarisation.
+Mixing sub-families is common: run Qwen2.5-Coder 14B for code completion and Qwen3 8B or Qwen 3.6 27B for document summarisation.

 | Sub-family | Sizes available | Primary use | Ollama tag prefix |